Friday, December 22, 2017

 through Jesus Christ our Lord.

-because he has looked upon the humiliation of his servant.
-Yes, from now onwards all generations will call me blessed,
+because He has looked with favor on his lowly servant.
+Yes, from now on all generations will call me blessed,

 He has filled the starving with good things, sent the rich away empty.

-- according to the promise he made to our ancestors - of his mercy to Abraham and to his descendants for ever.
+- according to the promise of mercy He made to our ancestors - to Abraham and to His descendants forever.

-• Luke 1, 46-50: Mary begins by proclaiming the change which is taking place in her life under the loving look of God, full of mercy.
-Because of this, she sings joyfully: “I rejoice in God, my Saviour”.
+• Luke 1: 46-50: Mary begins by proclaiming the change which is taking place in her life under the loving gaze of God, full of mercy.
+Because of this, she sings joyfully: “I rejoice in God, my Savior”.

-• Luke 1, 51-53: Afterwards she sings the fidelity of God toward his people and proclaims the change which the arm of the Lord was realizing in behalf of the poor and the hungry.
+• Luke 1: 51-53: Afterwards she sings of the fidelity of God toward His people and proclaims the change which the arm of the Lord was realizing on behalf of the poor and the hungry.
 The expression “arm of God” reminds us of the liberation of the Exodus.
-This is the force of salvation and of liberation of Yahweh which bring about the changes: he has routed the arrogant of heart (Lk 1, 51), he has pulled down princes from their thrones and raised high the lowly (Lk 1, 52), he has filled the starving with good things, sent the rich away empty (Lk 1, 53).
+This is the force of salvation and of liberation of Yahweh which bring about the changes: He has routed the arrogant of heart (Lk 1: 51); He has pulled down princes from their thrones and raised up the lowly (Lk 1: 52); He has filled the starving with good things, sent the rich away empty (Lk 1: 53).

-• Luke 1, 54-55: At the end Mary recalls that all this is the expression of God’s mercy toward his people and expression of his fidelity to the promises made to Abraham.
-The Good News seen not as a reward because of the observance of the Law, but rather as an expression of the goodness and of the fidelity of God to his promises.
+• Luke 1: 54-55: At the end Mary recalls that all this is the expression of God’s mercy toward His people and the expression of His fidelity to the promises made to Abraham.
+The Good News is not seen as a reward because of the observance of the Law, but rather as an expression of the goodness and fidelity of God to His promises.
 This is what Paul taught the Galatians and the Romans.

 4) Personal questions

-• Analyze the social conscience which comes from Mary’s canticle.
-In the 20th century after Christ, this canticle was censured by the military of Latin America because it was considered subversive.
+• Analyze the social conscience which comes from Mary’s Canticle.
+In the 20th century after Christ, it is said that this Canticle was censored by the military of Latin America because it was considered subversive.

 5) Concluding Prayer